 On February 6, 2017, ATEC's BOD authorized the conversion its advances to Sarangani amounting to ₱3,375 million into equity by way of subscription to the increase in authorized capital stock of Sarangani.
 The Philippine SEC approved Sarangani's increase in authorized capital stock on March 20, 2017.
 Also, TTC subscribed to additional common shares amounting to ₱1,125 million which was settled through cash infusion.
-As at Septemebr 30, 2023 and December 31, 2022, Sarangani is 75% owned by ATEC.
+As at March 31, 2022 and December 31, 2021, Sarangani is 75% owned by ATEC.

 SRPI.
 ACR organized and incorporated SRPI on July 22, 2011 as a wholly owned subsidiary.
 SRPI was incorporated primarily to acquire, construct, commission, operate and maintain power-generating plants and related facilities for the generation of electricity.
 SRPI has obtained its Environmental Compliance Certificate (ECC) on March 20, 2012 for the planned 105 MW coal fired power plant to be located in Zamboanga Ecozone.
-As at September 30, 2023, the Company has not started the construction of the ZAM 100 power plant.
-The proposals for the Engineering, Procurement and Construction (EPC) rebidding were submitted on August 30, 2018.
-The selected EPC contractor remains committed to the implementation of the SRPI Project, with regular updating of project requirements to maintain readiness for implementation upon execution of NTP (Notice to Proceed).
-However, the issuance of NTP has been deferred.
-The Company is evaluating various options on the next steps to reach Project implementation
+However, SRPI has not yet started the construction of the ZAM 100 power plant.
+Proposals for the Engineering, Procurement, and Construction (EPC) rebidding were submitted on August 30, 2018.
+The selected EPC contractor remains committed to the implementation of the SRPI Project, with regular updates of project requirements to maintain readiness for implementation upon the execution of the NTP (Notice to Proceed).
+However, the issuance of the NTP has been deferred.
+The Company is evaluating various options for the next steps to reach project implementation.